Quito, Ecuador

 The following morning, Sunday, after having breakfast, we started to head out to visit Old Town and one of the local churches.
 As we were leaving, one of the hotel owners warned us about pickpockets who would through bird droppings on our clothing and then steal from us under the guise of helping us.
 We thanked them for the tip, and we were approached less than a block from the hotel, and it happened exactly as described.
 Though we were attacked this way, we were well-prepared, making us angry at them rather than being scared.
 We were determined not to let this ruin our day and had a fantastic time!

 Our first stop was the Basilica del Voto Nacional.
 (Basilica the National Vow).
-The Basilica is the largest noe-Gothic church in South America, measuring 460 feet long and 115 feet wide.
+The Basilica is the largest neo-Gothic church in South America, measuring 460 feet long and 115 feet wide.
 Its two front towers reach 377 feet tall.

 The interior consists of one long central nave with two smaller adjoining naves with a domed ceiling and stained glass windows.
 There are 24 small chapels around the central; sanctuary, each representing a different province of Ecuador.
 The exterior facade includes a series of gargoyles representing animals endemic to Ecuador, including iguanas, tortoises, armadillos and condors.